 Victoria BC cruise terminal

 Victoria BC cruise port terminal is located at Ogden Point (distance to downtown approx 1,5 mi / 2,5 km).
-Victoria International Airport is approx 18 mi (29 km) from the cruise terminal.
+Victoria International Airport is approx 18 mi (29 km) from the passenger terminal.
+The address is "202–468 Belleville Street, Victoria, BC V8V 1W9, Canada".

-Port Ogden Point has 2 cruise ship docking piers – "Pier A" and "Pier B".
-Each dock has 2 deep-water berths (with excellent approach and mooring) and its own Customs and Immigration.
-Currently, Ogden Point has capacity to accommodate 3 ships simultaneously.
+Port Ogden Point has 2 cruise ship docks - "Pier A" and "Pier B".
+Each dock has two deepwater berths (with excellent approach and mooring) and its own Customs and Immigration.
+Currently, Ogden Point has capacity to accommodate three vessels simultaneously.
 However, each year there are several 4-ship and even 5-ship days, usually arriving within 1 hour of each other.

 In 2017, GVHA (Greater Victoria Harbour Authority) started planning minor cruise port upgrades to make Victoria BC a turnaround destination (homeport) for smaller-sized Alaskan ships departing on roundtrip itineraries.